Esri/esri-leaflet-geocoder/README.md

 ### Providers

-The `Geosearch` control can also search for results from a varity of sources includeing Feature Layers and Map Services.
+The `Geosearch` control can also search for results from a varity of sources including Feature Layers and Map Services.
 This is done with plain text matching and is not "real" geocoding.
 But it allows you to mix custom results into search box.

 ```js
 var gisDay = new L.esri.Geocoding.Controls.Geosearch.Providers.FeatureLayer('https://services.arcgis.com/uCXeTVveQzP4IIcx/arcgis/rest/services/GIS_Day_Final/FeatureServer/0', {